Besides being a stage play in one of its original incarnations (refer to the main article), Peter Pan

 Tiger Lily: Famous Indian Proverb: when in doubt...
 RUN!!!!!

-Villain Song: Hook has several - a tango and tarantella to help him deviate a plan, and a grand waltz to revel in his premature victory.
+- Villain Song: Hook has several - a tango and tarantella to help him devise a plan, and a grand waltz to revel in his premature victory.

 - The Villain Sucks Song: Subverted in "Hook's Waltz" as Hook and the pirates sings how despicable and unlovable he is and how much he loves it.

 - Villainous Breakdown: After crying out how it isn't fair that Peter beat him in their final duel, Hook brings out a bomb intending to take everyone onboard with him.